ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 - child group
 - host

-By default Ansible merges groups at the same parent/child level in ASCII order, and the last group loaded overwrites the previous groups.
+By default Ansible merges groups at the same parent/child level in ASCII order, and variables from the last group loaded overwrite variables from the previous groups.
 For example, an a_group will be merged with b_group and b_group vars that match will overwrite the ones in a_group.

 You can change this behavior by setting the group variable ``ansible_group_priority`` to change the merge order for groups of the same level (after the parent/child order is resolved).
 The larger the number, the later it will be merged, giving it higher priority.
 This variable defaults to ``1`` if not set.
 For example: